philipstreet/philipstreet.github.io/_posts/2024-03-26-TLS Inspection-for-DMZ-Azure-Application-Gateway-and-Azure-Firewall.md

 My guidance is that you generate the Intermediate CA certificate using one of the following techniques, in order of preference:

-1. Use your corporate PKI if:
+1. Use your enterprise PKI if:
    1. It conforms to your enterprise security standards, and
    2. The resulting certificate adheres to [Microsoft's certificate requirements](https://learn.microsoft.com/en-us/azure/firewall/premium-certificates#intermediate-ca-certificate-requirements).
 2. Use Microsoft's config & script(s) for [creating a self-signed sertificate](https://learn.microsoft.com/en-us/azure/firewall/premium-certificates#create-your-own-self-signed-ca-certificate) if: